|Nutrition Facts (per serving)|

-Toss the potatoes with paprika, salt, pepper, onion powder, thyme, and oil.
+Toss the potatoes with paprika, salt, pepper, onion powder, thyme, and olive oil.
 Let stand for 5 to 10 minutes.
-Put the potatoes in a lightly oiled open shallow baking pan and bake for 45 minutes, or until potatoes are tender.
+Put the potatoes in a lightly oiled and open shallow baking pan.
+Bake for 45 minutes, or until potatoes are tender.

 - Feel free to replace the salt, pepper, and thyme with Cajun or Creole seasoning if desired.

 - You can also swap the sweet Hungarian paprika for hot paprika for a different taste.